 Emergency Calling Activated

-When you press the emergency call button you’ll be presented with the dialer interface per usual, but now your phone will look for and utilize any cell phone tower and available network owned and operated by any carrier, in stark contrast to the usual method of assessing available networks.
+However, now your phone will look for and utilize any cell phone tower and available network owned and operated by any carrier, in stark contrast to the usual method of assessing available networks.

 Emergency Call Specifics

 But this is not just a way to jump on to another network when you are in a jam.
 No, some pretty interesting things take place when a cellular network is fielding a legitimate emergency call placed with the emergency call function.